Events

 the quietest bees.)

-Varroa is another pest which is still causing worldwide destruction and is still classed as one of the biggest threats facing bees today.
+Varroa is a pest which is still causing worldwide destruction and is classed as one of the biggest threats facing bees today.

 Things are starting to settle as more is now known about this mite, however there are still so many chemicals being used to keep this pest under control.

-With this in mind, we setup a trial apiary in 2011 and started managing some locally collected (swarms) colonies as per-normal without the use of any chemical treatments or special techniques.
+With this in mind, we setup a trial apiary in 2011 and started managing some locally collected (swarms) colonies, as per-normal, without the use of any chemical treatments or special management techniques.